 Dossier is scheduled for evaluation by DGDA officials who are nominated as screener, reviewer, and moderator.
 A detailed evaluation report is also be generated.

-Acknowledgement letter, Deficiencies, missing information etc. is communicated to the applicant with deadline to respond to the queries.
+Acknowledgement letter, Deficiencies, missing information etc. is communicated to the applicant with deadlines to respond to the queries.

-Marketing Authorization Letter will be provided by DGDA after complete evaluation of the dossier.
+Marketing Authorization Letter will be provided by DGDA after complete evaluation and approval of the dossier.

 In order to register a new product, you must be a registered user of the PharmaDex website and login.
 If required please contact your administrator for help.